Doctors and Nurses Reveal the Medical Facts Everyone Should Know

 “When I was 13, I had already been confirmed to have an ovarian cyst, and it made it very painful for me during my periods to the point where I had passed out from the pain of it once.
 However, at one point it felt much worse than it typically did and I blew it off as being because of my period.
 It turned out my appendix was bursting.

 “The doctor told me a lot of women blow off period cramps because doctors tend to do the same.
 Don’t; it almost meant life or death for me.”
-Here are some things you had no idea could relieve period pain.
+If you’re still in pain and plan to visit your doctor, here are some things your pain doctor won’t tell you.

 Doctors aren’t perfect!

 “I may be alone in this, but I want my patients to know that there is no possible way I can keep up with all the medical advances and new studies that are out there.
 And I also want them to know that there are thousands of conditions that I learned about in medical school that I’ve forgotten because I’ve never seen or recognized them in practice.
 Doctors may not want to admit to this, but here are 75 other secrets nurses won’t tell you.

 “This is important, because my patients frequently apologize for looking up things on the Internet.
 No, don’t apologize.
 I want you to research your condition.
 I want you to look things up.
 I want you to know about new treatments, new research, and alternative medications.
 Because often I don’t.
 I may not agree with the things you’ve read, and that’s fine too.
 Ask me about things you’ve read and the picture you found that looks like your rash.
 I can’t tell you how many times a patient has come to me with a suggestion about a possible explanation for symptoms because they read about it on the Internet that turned out to be a correct or at least reasonable guess.
 Please educate yourselves about yourselves.